Team293/CNCMilling/8020GCodeGen.md

   4) Counterbore depth is also hardcoded.
 That is, the counterbore will always be cut to the same depth below the top of the stock.
 This could be more flexible if we get the counterbore depth from CAD.

+  5) Tool paths are not very well optimized.

 The general order in the G-code goes as follows for Bore and Score: